echo2echo/passwordGenerator/README.md

 wget -qO - https://joelrader.net/cgi-bin/passgen/?length=64
 ```

-If running the code on your own machine you may need to install Crypt::RandPasswd with cpan ( cpan -i Crypt::RandPasswd ) or
-( cpanm  Crypt::RandPasswd ) and the CGI perl module too.
+If running the code on your own machine you may need to install Crypt::RandPasswd with and the CGI module with cpan / cpanm..

 If you try generating a password with a length over 2048 you'll get a friendly error message asking you to try again with a smaller number.